LivingWithHippos/unchained-bot/README.md

 ####  6. Restricting the bot access

-Optionally, it's possible to lock the bot so it only converse with a single user.
+Optionally, it's possible to lock the bot, so it only converses with a single user.
 Use `/get_id` to discover your telegram user id and copy-paste it into your `config.json` file like this, without quotes:

  ```json
 {